DevMaidanaLGM/DevMaidanaLGM/README.md

 * Improve all my develompent skills
 * Get a job to grow professionally
-* Improve my english level
+* Improve my English level
 * Learn as much as I can